-The PS limit setting table is used to set the positive and negative pins and upper and lower limits of PS.
+The PS limit setting table is used to configure the positive and negative pins and upper and lower limits of PS.

-Touch the PS limit setting table, or move the cursor to the PS limit setting area, and use the numeric keys, corresponding magnification or [ENTER] key to set.
+Touch the PS limit setting table, or move the cursor to the PS limit setting area, and use the numeric keys, corresponding magnification and the [ENTER] key to set.

-The magnification corresponding to PS is M, k, $\mu$ , m, and the [ENTER] key is x1.
+The magnification options corresponding to PS are M, k, μ , m, and the [ENTER] key is x1.

-The default lower limit of PS is $10k\Omega$ .
+The default lower limit of PS is 10 k Ω .

-Note: In general measuring, the upper limit does not need to be set, that is, there is no upper limit.
+Note: In general testing, the upper limit does not need to be set; that is, there is no upper limit.